JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 the submission of detailed planning application for last phase of Elephant Park has been [submitted](http://planbuild.southwark.gov.uk/documents/?casereference=19/AP/1166&system=DC) and the [planning documents](http://35percent.org/img/epupdatedahstrategy.pdf) show that of the 424 homes proposed in this phase (220 more than were originally approved), just 15 will be social rent.

 MP5 fifth and final phase.
+It has two plots H1 and H7; application is being made to develope H7 with 424 units.
+This is all the units for MP5 (Reserved matters affordable housing statement 19/AP/0025, Table 7); what's happening to H1?

  The redevelopment of the Heygate estate is entering the its final stages, with